-Target Market Communications / Marketing Messages Property owners and business managers in the various CIP Sub-Areas Provide direction on how to obtain information on available incentive programs, including program guides and application forms.
-Provide information about the application process.
-Emphasize the significant benefits that Farm Operators and Agribusiness (as applicable) may be available to them from participating in the program, including financial assistance.
-Highlight the significant leverage effect of the financial incentive programs Tourism Businesses (i.e., potential to leverage/multiply the value investments.
-Emphasize the potential for the Municipality of Dutton Dunwich and Elgin County to help achieve strategic business development goals.
+Target Market Communications / rarget market Marketing Messages Property owners and • Provide direction on how to obtain information on available incentive business managers in the programs, including program guides and application forms. various CIP Sub-Areas ٠ Provide information about the application process. • Emphasize the significant benefits that may be available to them from Farm Operators and participating in the program, including financial assistance.
+Agribusiness (as applicable) Highlight the significant leverage effect of the financial incentive programs Tourism (i.e., potential to leverage/multiply the value investments.
+Businesses • Emphasize the potential for the Municipality of Dutton Dunwich and Elgin County to help achieve strategic ٠ business development goals.
 Share success stories as a result of the CIP (i.e., successful projects and before/after pictures).
-Realtors Demonstrate that the CIP enhances the attractiveness of properties in Community Improvement Project Area.
-Emphasize that they are being 'recruited' to help spread the word
+Realtors ٠ Demonstrate that the CIP enhances the attractiveness of properties in Community Improvement Project Area. Đ. • Emphasize that they are being 'recruited' to help spread the word

 Target Market Communications / Marketing Messages about CIP possibilities.
 Share success stories as a result of the CIP (i.e., successful projects and before/after pictures).
 Business associations Emphasize that they are being 'recruited' to help spread the word about CIP possibilities.
 Highlight that the CIP will benefit their members.
 Share success stories as a result of the CIP (i.e., successful projects and before/after pictures).
 Potential investors in community Highlight that the CIP reinforces the pro-active and pro-development stance of the Municipality of Dutton Dunwich and Elgin County.
 General public Share success stories as a result of the CIP (i.e., successful projects and before/after pictures).
-Local and County Councils Report on implementation, progress on achieving the CIP's objectives and any changes / revisions proposed for the program.
+Local and County Councils Report on implementation, progress o achieving the CIP's objectives and any changes / revisions proposed for the program.
 Share success stories as a result of the CIP (i.e., successful projects and before/after pictures). •